kishorecheerala/BhavaniSareesAI/README.md

-# Bhavani Sarees - Business Manager
+# Business Manager

-A comprehensive, offline-first Progressive Web App (PWA) designed to streamline sales, purchase, and customer management for a small saree business.
+A comprehensive, offline-first Progressive Web App (PWA) designed to streamline sales, purchase, and customer management for a small business.
 This application empowers users to track dues, manage stock, and generate reports directly from their device, without needing a constant internet connection.

 ## ✨ Key Features